-If you were a student under an "F," "J," "M," or "Q" visa, you are considered to have substantially complied with the visa requirements if you have not engaged in activities that are prohibited by U.S. immigration laws and could result in the loss of your visa status.
+If you were a student under an "F," "J," "M," or "Q" visa, you are considered to have substantially complied with the visa requirements if you haven't engaged in activities that are prohibited by U.S. immigration laws and could result in the loss of your visa status.

-Even if you meet these requirements, you cannot exclude days of presence in 2014 as a student if you were exempt as a teacher, trainee, or student for any part of more than 5 calendar years unless you establish that you do not intend to reside permanently in the United States.
-The facts and circumstances to be considered in determining if you have established that you do not intend to reside permanently in the United States include, but are not limited to:
+Even if you meet these requirements, you can't exclude days of presence in 2022 as a student if you were exempt as a teacher, trainee, or student for any part of more than 5 calendar years unless you establish that you don't intend to reside permanently in the United States.
+The facts and circumstances to be considered in determining if you have established that you don't intend to reside permanently in the United States include, but aren't limited to:

-1. Whether you have maintained a closer connection to a foreign country than to the United States (for details, see Pub.
-519) and

-2. Whether you have taken affirmative steps to change your status from nonimmigrant to lawful permanent resident.
+- 1. Whether you have maintained a closer connection to a foreign country than to the United States (for details, see Pub.
+519), and - 2.
+Whether you have taken affirmative steps to change your status from nonimmigrant to lawful permanent resident.